Best Digital Cameras | 2023

 Rangefinder focusing is a tricky discipline.
 It’s an entirely manual experience, contained within the viewfinder, and while it’s certainly not for everyone, if you take the time to learn, it can be a fantastically fast and responsive form of photography.

 Images, of course, look fantastic in a range of conditions.
-The M11 will handle anything you throw at it with aplomb, and even throws in some quality-of-life extras like the 64GB of internal storage in addition to the memory card slot.
+The Leica M11 will handle anything you throw at it with aplomb, and even throws in some quality-of-life extras like the 64GB of internal storage in addition to the memory card slot.
 Granted, shooting 60MP files will eat through that quite quickly, but dial down to 18MP and that’s more than 1,000 shots.

-Best for video
+Best Digital Camera for Video

 Whether you’re an amateur vlogger or a seasoned professional filmmaker, you have more choices than ever when it comes to the best camera for video.
 It has gone from being an optional afterthought to an integral aspect of almost every new digital camera that is released.